SaumilP/saumilp.github.io/content/blog/2024-04-01-app-on-flyio.md

 ![Rust in Flyio](/img/2024/app-on-flyio/rust_in_hotair_balloon.webp)

 Recently I updated my blog-site with [**Zola**](https://www.getzola.org/), and then I started thinking to host Rust application on cloud providers.
-There are multiple CSPs ( *Cloud Service Providers* ) enabling Rust enthusiasts Developers (also known as "Rustaceans") to host web-apps on cloud.<!-- more --> Some of the top contenders are AWS, Azure, Heroku, Digital Ocean etc. But for this blog I chose to go with [**Fly.io**](https://fly.io/) - a CSP that i didn't know.
+There are multiple CSPs ( *Cloud Service Providers* ) enabling Rust enthusiasts Developers (also known as "Rustaceans") to host web-apps on cloud.<!-- more --> Some of the top contenders are AWS, Azure, Heroku, Digital Ocean etc. But for this blog I chose to go with [**Fly.io**](https://fly.io/) - a CSP that i didn't know, So i thought of giving it a try.

 ## Getting started with Fly

-Fly.io is not mature as other CSPs but can be seen as good alternative to Heroku for basic webapps.
-It seems like the perfect approach to get app servers up and running quickly on Fly.
+Fly.io is not mature and popular as other CSPs but it shows promising offerings (from developers prospective) & can be considered as good alternative to Heroku to host basic webapps.
+It seems like a good approach to get app servers up and running quickly on Fly.
 Simply spin-up a project in a language/framework of your choice, write a sensible Dockerfile fit for running on a server, and deploy to fly platform ot just have things work.
 It also supports PostgreSQL and Redis, but I will cover provisioning and integration some other time.

 To get up and running, fly offers a rather nice [CLI](https://fly.io/docs/hands-on/install-flyctl/) to help manage our apps/servers and account.
 Let's start by installing it on our local development machine.
 I'll be using homebrew, so a quick:
 ```bash